 Ingredients for this roasted apple and radicchio salad

-This salad is complex and sophisticated, but not above getting a sweet hit from the apples and an addictive salty crunch from bacon.
+This salad is complex and sophisticated, but not above getting a sweet hit from the apples and an irresistibly salty crunch from bacon.

 - apples (I used Honeycrisp)